orangeduck/mpc/README.md

 To ease the task of undefining and then deleting parsers `mpc_cleanup` can be used.
 It takes `n` parsers as input, and undefines them all, before deleting them all.

-Note: _mpc_ may have separate stages for construction and definition, but it still does not detect [left-recursive grammars](http://en.wikipedia.org/wiki/Left_recursion).
-These will go into an infinite loop when they attempt to parse input, and so should specified instead in right-recursive form instead.

 Library Reference
 =================